 \section{When the graph capacity is not attained by the independence number of any finite power?}

 In Section~\ref{section:tadpole}, we proved that if $k=3$, or if $k \geq 4$ is even, or if $k \geq 5$ and $\ell \geq 1$ are odd, then the capacity of the Tadpole graph $\TG{k}{\ell}$ coincides with its independence number.
-Additional families of graphs also share this property; for example, by \cite{Lovasz79}, the capacities of all Kneser graphs are equal to their independence numbers.
+Additional families of graphs also share this property; e.g., by \cite{Lovasz79}, the capacities of all Kneser graphs are equal to their independence numbers.
 It is, however, well known that not all graphs posses this property; e.g., $\Theta(\CG{5}) = \sqrt{\indnum{\CG{5}^2}} = \sqrt{5}$ and $\indnum{\CG{5}} = 2$.
-The property that the Shannon capacity coincides with the square root of the independence number of the second (strong) power of the graph was proved, more generally for all self-complementary vertex transitive graphs \cite{Lovasz79} and all self-complementary strongly regular graphs \cite{Sason24}, provided that the order of the graph is not a square of an integer.
-Families of graphs whose capacity is attained at a finite power that is strictly larger than $2$ are yet to be found.
-In this section, we explore sufficient conditions on a graph $\Gr{G}$ that makes its Shannon capacity be unattainable by the independence number of any finite power of $\Gr{G}$, i.e., we explore the conditions on $\Gr{G}$ to have:
+The property that the Shannon capacity coincides with the square root of the independence number of the second (strong) power of the graph was proved, more generally for all self-complementary vertex transitive graphs \cite{Lovasz79} and for all self-complementary strongly regular graphs \cite{Sason24}, provided that the order of the graph is not a square of an integer.
+Families of graphs whose capacity is attained at a finite strong power that is strictly larger than $2$ are yet unknown.
+In this section, we explore sufficient conditions on a graph $\Gr{G}$ such that its Shannon capacity is unattainable by the independence number of any finite strong power of $\Gr{G}$, i.e.,